guojingyu/guojingyu.github.io/_posts/2017-12-30-De_Novo_Assembly.md

 The build_DBG is the key method to create the de Bruijn graph.
 The steps can be described as:

-1. if a l node (k-1 prefix of k-mer) is in G, don't add it but get the node instead for later;
+1. if a left node (k-1 prefix of k-mer) is in G, don't add it but get the node instead for later;
 2. if not, create the node, but also get the node for later;
-3. repeat above for the r node (k-1 suffix of k-mer)
+3. repeat above for the right node (k-1 suffix of k-mer);
-4. Add an edge with both l and r node
+4. Add an edge with both left and right node.

 Please notice that two attributes start and end, are appended to each node added to the graph -- these are to track the beginning and end of any Euler path if exists.